MAPCATcom/mapcat-docs/doc-source-md/development-frameworks/cdn-leaflet.md

-# Using MapCat from CDN
+# Using MAPCAT from CDN

-You can use [Leaflet JS](http://leafletjs.org) to use [MapCat](http://mapcat.com) services on your website.
+You can use [Leaflet JS](http://leafletjs.org) to use [MAPCAT](http://mapcat.com) services on your website.

 Leaflet JS is a JavaScript library that renders interactive maps from raster tiles using WebGL.

-MapCat provides various services built upon [OpenStreetMap](http://openstreetmap.org)
+[MAPCAT](https://mapcat.com) is an [OpenStreetMap](http://openstreetmap.org-based) world map service offering routing for cars, bicycles and pedestrians, plus real-time map editing and business services.

 ## Quick start

-First >get your MapCat access token< .
+First >get your MAPCAT access token< .

 To use Leaflet JS in your webste, copy these lines into the ```<head>``` part of your HTML page.